Torrie Wilson: SmackDown and retirement (2007–2008)

-The storyline came to a halt when on the June 11 episode of Raw, Wilson was drafted from Raw to SmackDown! as part of the 2007 WWE Draft.
+The storyline came to a halt when on the June 11 episode of Raw, Wilson was drafted to the SmackDown! brand as part of the 2007 WWE Draft.
 As she returned, she acted as a valet for Jimmy Wang Yang and the duo was placed in feuds against Victoria and Kenny Dykstra.

 At SummerSlam, Wilson participated in a number one contenders Battle Royal which was won by Beth Phoenix.
 On the September 21 episode of SmackDown!, Wilson was one of the bridesmaids at the Theodore Long – Kristal Marshall wedding.
 On the September 28 episode of SmackDown!, after losing to Victoria, she was attacked in the ring by the debuting villainess Krissy Vaine, but the feud was prematurely dropped when Vaine left the company.
 On the October 29 episode of Raw, Wilson competed in the Halloween Divas Battle Royal eliminating Victoria before being last eliminated by Kelly Kelly, who defeated her with a strike to the groin.
 On the November 16 episode of SmackDown!, Wilson teamed up with Mickie James in a losing effort to Phoenix and Victoria.
 She was on James's team at Survivor Series, which was victorious over Phoenix's.
 Wilson's last on-screen appearance was during the November 23 episode of SmackDown!, defeating long-time rival Victoria.
 In November, Wilson took time off from wrestling to undergo physical therapy in relation to a previous back injury.
-Torrie then made several final appearances as part of the company in February 2008, for autograph signings during the Wrestlemania Fan Axxess tour – such as February 9 and 11.
+Torrie then made several final appearances as part of the company in February 2008, for autograph signings during the WrestleMania Fan Axxess tour – such as February 9 and 11.
 Following this, she took more time off.
 On May 8, 2008, Wilson was released from her WWE contract and she subsequently retired.